Car insurance renewal guide

 What determines your premiums?

-1. Driving record: Accidents, speeding tickets, and DUIs negatively impact your risk profile.
-Even one traffic violation can increase premiums by 10–15%.
+1. Driving record: Accidents, speeding tickets, distracted driving tickets, and DUIs negatively impact your risk profile.
+Even one traffic violation can increase premiums by 10–15% or more, depending on the type of ticket received.

 2. Claims history: A history of frequent claims, especially at-fault accidents, signals higher risk to insurers.